dcmbrz/ecommerce-app/README.md

-# MarketU
+# SideHustle

-The Student Marketplace is a platform where students can buy and sell products and services to each other.
+SideHustle is a platform where students can buy and sell products and services to each other.
 It features personalized dashboards, the ability to set up storefronts, explore listings with advanced filters, and a seamless checkout process powered by Stripe API.
 Users can also leave reviews for their purchases.

 ## Table of Contents